HB-668

 Plain Language

-All records maintained by mental health service providers — including records generated through or involving AI systems — and all communications between patients and providers must remain confidential under Virginia's existing health records privacy law (§ 32.1-127.1:03).
-Disclosure is permitted only as allowed under that statute.
-This extends existing health privacy protections to AI-involved records and communications, ensuring that AI-generated transcripts, session recordings, and related data receive the same confidentiality protections as traditional clinical records.
+All records maintained by a mental health service provider and all patient-provider communications must remain confidential under Virginia's existing health records privacy law (§ 32.1-127.1:03).
+Disclosure is permitted only in compliance with that statute.
+This provision does not create a new AI-specific obligation — it confirms that existing health privacy protections apply to AI-related records and communications in the therapy context.

 Statutory Text